-The purpose of life is to love others
+The Purpose of Life is to Love Others

 Not only do self-love and love of others go hand in hand but ultimately they are indistinguishable.M.
 Scott Peck

 When we can love others unconditionally, we see our environment naturally become a more stable and fruitful place, and the lens through which we see the world is more positive and productive.

-The purpose of life is to create your own meaning
+The Purpose of Life is to Create your Own Meaning

 Life has no meaning.
 Each of us has meaning and we bring it to life.
 It is a waste to be asking the question when you are the answer.Joseph Campbell

-Since Nietzsche proposed the death of god over one hundred years ago, we’ve seen a dramatic decline in the widespread mainstream adoption of world religions.
-What has followed has varied greatly, however, in secular societies existentialism and humanism are two philosophies which have become relatively popular.
-These ideologies propose that meaning is something that we create, not something that is given to us by a higher power.
-The purpose of life therefore according to existentialist philosophy, is to create your own meaning and to bring it to fruition.
+Since Nietzsche proposed the death of God over one hundred years ago, we’ve seen a dramatic decline in the widespread mainstream adoption of world religions.
+What has followed has varied greatly; however, existentialism and humanism are two philosophies that have become relatively popular in secular societies.

-The purpose of life is to make a positive difference
+The Purpose of Life is to Make a Positive Difference

-Making a positive difference may seem like a cliche and underwhelming purpose, but when we make an effort to do so on a practical level, meaning ensues, because we see the fruits of our labor in real time.
+Making a positive difference may seem like a cliche and underwhelming purpose, but when we make an effort to do so on a practical level, meaning ensues because we see the fruits of our labor in real time.
 Again, it’s necessary to stress that making a positive difference need not be anything huge.

-Twenty years from now you will be more disappointed by the things you didn’t do than by the things you did do.– Mark Twain
+Twenty years from now you will be more disappointed by the things you didn’t do than by the things you did do.Mark Twain

 Another way we can find purpose in life is to have a rich and fulfilling array of experiences.
 As far as we can determine, there is only one life, at least in this particular form.
-Meaning is therefore created when we celebrate the gift of our human experience through our five senses.
+Meaning is created by celebrating the gift of our human experience through our five senses.